Launch Your Career

-Direct selling offers a low cost alternative to traditional business ownership.
-In direct selling, products and services are marketed directly to customers, generally in their homes or the homes of others, through personal explanation and demonstration.
+Direct selling offers a low-cost alternative to traditional business ownership.
+In direct selling, products and services are marketed directly to customers through personal explanation and demonstration, generally in their homes, the homes of others or via online resources.

-Each Independent Sales Contractor (ISC) or distributor sets their own personal goals and objectives, and works as much as she or he chooses.
+Each Independent Sales Consultant (ISC) or distributor sets their own personal goals and objectives and works as much as she or he chooses.
 Success depends only on individual ambition and willingness to work.
 There are no restrictions to becoming a direct sales entrepreneur.
-It is open to all without regard to age, gender, race, education, marital status, or previous experience.
+It is open to all without regard to gender, race, education, marital status or previous experience.
+ISCs must be 18+.

 The Freedom To Choose